udellgroup/orie7191/syllabus/syllabus.md

 Students are required to attend class, with at most two absences.
-(Up to two classes may also be attended remotely via [Zoom](https://zoom.us/j/7221862735) by prior arrangement with the instructor.)
+(Up to two classes may also be attended remotely via [Zoom](https://zoom.us/j/7221862735) by prior arrangement with the instructor.
+Students at Cornell Tech may attend all classes remotely.)

-Course grades have four components (weights in parentheses):
+Course grades have four components (weights in parentheses for 3 credit option):

-* **Reviews** (.3): Students will write reviews of half of the papers we read for class and upload them to [CMT]().
+* **Reviews** (.3): Students will write reviews of some (about half) of the papers we read for class and upload them to CMT. %[CMT]().
-* **Quiz** (.1): Each class will begin with a two-question quiz to make sure students read the paper.
+* **Quiz** (.1): Most classes will begin with a two-question quiz.
+The questions will be easy to answer if you read the paper.
 Grading on this portion of the course will be nonlinear (eg, 0 points if too few quiz questions are answered correctly).
 * **Present a paper** (.3): Students will each lead the discussion twice (or so), possibly in teams depending on course enrollment.
 The student leading the discussion will prepare a 30 minute presentation using slides,